 Remove chicken breasts from the skillet and let rest for 5-10 minutes.

-In a small bowl, combine the mayonnaise, salsa, salt and pepper.
-Stir well to fully combine and set aside or refrigerate until ready to use.
+In a small bowl, combine the sour cream, mayonnaise, salsa, lime juice, and ranch powder (if using).
+Stir well to fully combine and set aside or refrigerate until ready to use.👉 See our full post on how to make Taco Salad Dressing for more information.

 Assemble the Blackened Chicken Sandwiches

-Spread 1-2 tablespoons of spicy mayo on both the top and bottom of the bun.
+Spread 3 tablespoons of taco dressing on both the top and bottom of the bun.
 Add one of the blackened chicken breasts, shredded lettuce, tomato, and red onions.
 Serve immediately.

 Notes

-This sandwich recipe is very mild, to make it spicier increase the amount of cayenne in the spice blend and add sriracha to the spicy mayo.
+This sandwich recipe is very mild, to make it spicier increase the amount of cayenne in the spice blend and add sriracha to the taco dressing.

 The chicken can be cooked in the Air Fryer if desired.
 Cook at 375°F for 20 minutes or until the chicken is 165°F internally.